skalimoi/OpenBattlesim/README.md

 ## Notes

+See [this issue](https://github.com/skalimoi/OpenBattlesim/issues/1) for more information on the current state of the project.

 This project is not going to be abandoned.
 If there is prolonged inactivity, that is because I'm working on large, specific features.
 Ask me about it if you're not sure!

 ## Related projects